 Physical activity maintains healthy mitochondria under obesity (4).
 Therefore, as few studies have examined the relationship between mitochondrial dynamic change in obesity and physical activity, further studies on the positive or negative effects of training with varying intensity on molecular and cellular levels are needed.
-HIIT was one of the strengths of the present study; because this type of exercise can have different responses and adaptations than other training programs, performance despite the limitations.
+HIIT was one of the strengths of the present study; because this type of exercise can have different responses and adaptations than other training programs, despite the performance limitations.
 Limitations of this study include lack of measurement of DNM1L and mitochondrial oxidative conditions in response to training adaptation.
-Therefore, it is recommended to study different training protocols mitochondrial dvnamics along with determining mitochondrial oxidative conditions.
+Therefore, it is recommended to protocols different training study on mitochondrial dvnamics along with determining mitochondrial oxidative conditions.